johnmanny/parallel_computing/appointment_prediction/README.md

 # Appointment Prediction
-This project aims to compare performance between parallel and serial implementations of a neural network classifier used for prediction.
+The purpose of this project was to train a neural network for predicting whether a patient would no-show to their appointment.

 ## Details
 The network takes in 9 input variables from 'data/trimmedApptData.csv' and creates